-Item 11a-d - Methods Used to Adjust Nutrient Content of Litter
+Item 15a-c - Methods Used to Adjust Nutrient Content of Manure

-Broiler operations use a variety of methods to adjust the nutrient content of broiler litter in order to reduce the potential of nutrient leaching and run-off from land applications of broiler litter.
+Hog operations use a variety of methods to adjust the nutrient content of hog manure in order to reduce the potential of nutrient leaching and runoff from land applications of hog manure.
 Ask if the operation used any of the methods listed.
+If the operator does not know, then record a "2" for don't know.

-Microbial phytase (Item 11a) is a feed additive that reduces the amount of phosphorus in broiler litter.
-Feed formulations can be adjusted by the age and size of broilers (Item 11b) to better match nutrient requirements with feed content in order to reduce the amount of nutrients expelled in broiler litter.
-Other feed additives or formula adjustments (Item 11c) may also be used to adjust the nutrients in broilers.
-Other litter additives (Item 11d) could be used to directly alter the amount of nutrients.
+Microbial phytase (Item 15a) is a feed additive that reduces the amount of phosphorus in hog manure.
+Feed formulations can be adjusted by the age and size of hogs and pigs (Item 15b) to better match nutrient requirements with feed content in order to reduce the amount of nutrients expelled in hog manure.
+Other feed additives or formula adjustments (Item 15c) may also be used to adjust the nutrients in hog manure.

-Item 12 - Certified Nutrient Management Plan
+Item 16 - Certified Nutrient Management Plan

 Ask if this operation followed a certified nutrient management plan (CNMP) that conforms to agronomic standards.
-The plan must have been developed by (1) an individual or firm certified by USDA/NRCS (Natural Resource Conservation Service) to develop CNMPs, or (2) directly by USDA/NRCS.
-If "No" skip to Item 14.
+The plan must have been developed by (1) an individual or firm certified by USDA/NRCS (Natural

+Resource Conservation Service) to develop CNMPs, or (2) directly by USDA/NRCS.
+If "No" skip to Item 18.

-Item 13 - Nutrient that Nutrient Management Plan was Based
+Item 17 - Nutrient that Nutrient Management Plan was Based

-If this operation followed a certified nutrient management plan (Item 12), ask on what nutrient the plan was based.
+If this operation followed a certified nutrient management plan (Item 16), ask on what nutrient the plan was based.
 Most plans have been based on nitrogen, but there has been growing concern over soil build-up of phosphorus.